zenseact/zmbt-framework/docs/user-guide/expressions.md

 * `2 | Flip(Div(1))` $\mapsto 0.5$

-For the **Binary₁** the composition with `Reverse` can be utilized instead of `Flip` to get the proper commutation, as `Flip` only swaps the design-time and eval-time arguments, which differs it from Huskell flip.
+For the **Binary₁** the composition with `Reverse` can be utilized instead of `Flip` to get the proper commutation, as `Flip` only swaps the design-time and eval-time arguments, which differs from Haskell's `flip`.

 The predicates in **Binary₂** form are very similar to GoogleTest matchers, e.g. `Eq(42)` or `Lt(0.5)`.
-It may be also helpful for understanding to look this form from OOP perspective, considering it as a class method on eval-time argument object.
+It may also be helpful to view this form from an OOP perspective, considering it as a class method on eval-time argument object.
 E.g.,

 ```js